 - Bring some of the cat’s toys, scratch pad, and even their favorite cardboard box.

 Boarding the cat.
 This is the option of last resort, and I have never done it so have nothing to add other than find a reliable, highly rated, and trustworthy place.

 Take the cat with you.
 There is so much that goes into this decision, and again, you know your cat the best.

 How Close Are Cats To Their Humans?

-About my statement “Contrary to popular misconceptions, cats are very close to their humans,” studies have shown that for a hungry cat where their human has been gone all day, given the choice between being petted and scratched, playing, or eating, the hungry cat will most often pick in order:
+About my statement “Contrary to popular misconceptions, cats are very close to their humans,” studies have shown that for a hungry cat where their human has been gone all day, given the choice between being petted, playing, or eating, the hungry cat will most often pick in order: